TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

 These top 10 causes of death make up around 50 percent of all deaths in the country.
 [Globally speaking](https://www.who.int/news-room/fact-sheets/detail/the-top-10-causes-of-death), it is more or less the exact causes seen here constitute most deaths.
 Thus, seeing such a discrepancy in Isochaemic heart disease is quite significant.
 Some of the categories vary somewhat.
-Japan, for example, has suicide (self-harm) as one of the country's top 10 causes of death.
+Japan and USA, for example, has suicide (self-harm) as one of their top 10 causes of death.
 Indeed, even though Japan has the highest life expectancy, it is still beaten in quite some categories, mainly because strokes are frequent.

 **Japan, a case study**